Caring, Professional Dental Extractions

 When is a tooth extraction necessary?

 To help you understand when a tooth extraction may be necessary, we’ve listed the most common clinical reasons below.
-These reasons are carefully assessed to determine whether removal is right for your overall oral health and long-term well-being.
+These reasons are carefully assessed to determine whether removal is right for your overall oral health.
 Extractions are considered when no other suitable options remain, and removal is most appropriate for the patient’s oral health.

 - Extensive Tooth Decay: